Gwen Stefani Shares Sexy Photo Of Herself And Blake Shelton On Valentine’s Day

 Gwen Stefani and Blake Shelton began dating after falling in love on the set of The Voice Season 9 and also appeared together on The Voice Season 10.
 As fans will recall, Stefani and Shelton debuted their duet, “Go Ahead and Break My Heart,” early last year after penning the track together at the end of 2015.

-Gwen Stefani and Blake Shelton have stayed in close contact since the start of their relationship in late 2015 as Shelton continued to be joined by his other female co-stars, including Christina Aguilera, Alicia Keys and Miley Cyrus.
-As fans of The Voice will recall, Stefani and Aguilera alternated coaching roles for years but at the end of 2016, as Stefani tended to her This is What the Truth Feels Like Tour, she and Aguilera were replaced by new coaches Keys and Cyrus.
+Gwen Stefani and Blake Shelton have stayed in close contact since the start of their relationship in late 2015 as Shelton continued to be joined by his other female co-stars, including Christina Aguilera, Alicia Keys, and Miley Cyrus.
+As fans of The Voice will recall, Stefani and Aguilera alternated coaching roles for years, but at the end of 2016, as Stefani tended to her This is What the Truth Feels Like Tour, she and Aguilera were replaced by new coaches Keys and Cyrus.

-Although Gwen Stefani and Blake Shelton haven’t appeared on the show together for over a year, they’ve been seen frequently in Oklahoma, where he owns a ranch, and in Los Angeles, where she resides.
+Although Gwen Stefani and Blake Shelton haven’t appeared on the show together for over a year, they’ve frequently been seen in Oklahoma, where he owns a ranch, and in Los Angeles, where she resides.
 In fact, Gwen Stefani is often seen in Shelton’s hometown and her children, Kingston, 10, Zuma, 8, and Apollo, 2, have spent a substantial amount of time at his home as well.

-Prior to her romance with Blake Shelton, Gwen Stefani was married to Gavin Rossdale for 13 years and the former couple shares three children.
+Before her romance with Blake Shelton, Gwen Stefani was married to Gavin Rossdale for 13 years, and the former couple shares three children.
 Meanwhile, Shelton was married twice before but has no children of his own.

 For the past several months, Gwen Stefani and Blake Shelton have been plagued by rumors of a possible engagement and every time a holiday is ahead, new reports seem to surface.